2408-Team-3/flytrap_terraform/README.md

 ### Admin Console

-1. **Log in to the Admin Console:** Visit the Flytrap client dashboard url in the browser (or use your custom domain if you've configured DNS).
-Log in using the default admin email and password provided in the command line Terraform outputs.
+1. **Log in to the Admin Console:** Visit the Flytrap client dashboard URL in the browser (or use your custom domain if you've configured DNS).
+Log in using the default admin email and password provided in the Terraform command line outputs.
 Select Change Password to update your default admin email and password.

 ![loginPage](https://github.com/getflytrap/.github/blob/main/profile/loginPage.png)

 2. **Create Projects:** Click on Create Project.
-Give your project a name and select from among the available SDKs (React, Vanilla Js, Express, Flask).
+Give your project a name and select from among the available SDKs (React, Vanilla JS, Express, Flask).

 ![createProject](https://github.com/getflytrap/.github/blob/main/profile/projectSetup.png)

 3. **Follow SDK Setup Instructions:** The admin console provides detailed installation instructions for each SDK.
    - The React and Express SDKs are available as npm packages.
    - The Flask SDK is available as a PyPi package.
-   - The Vanilla JS SDK is installed by adding a script tag to your existing application.
+   - The Vanilla JS SDK is installed by adding a `<script>` tag to your existing application.

 You'll be provided with a code snippet for initializing the Flytrap SDK in your application.
 You can also choose to manually add Flytrap's `captureException` method to your application as needed to catch data about handled errors (e.g., inside a try/catch block).

 ![sdkSetup](https://github.com/getflytrap/.github/blob/main/profile/reactSDKInstructions.png)

 4. **Add Users to Projects:** Once a Flytrap SDK is initialized in your application, you can add developers to each project.
 Select Create New User in the admin console.
-You'll be prompted to add users, and you can then assign those users to your projects.
+You’ll be prompted to add users, who can then be assigned to specific projects.
 Users only have access to error data for the projects they are assigned to.

 ![manageUsers](https://github.com/getflytrap/.github/blob/main/profile/adminConsole.png)